lorenzleutgeb/atlas/tacas/Readme.txt

   Wall clock runtime: 15 minutes
   Limit for memory: 24GiB

-These (and other) parameters as well as logging configuration can be changed in `lac.properties`.
+These (and other) parameters as well as logging configuration can be changed in `atlas.properties`.

 All results were computed on a machine with 32GiB main memory, and computations took on the order of less than a second up to fifteen minutes.